lamarrg/education/chatgpt_guided/README.md

 This folder is dedicated to the projects suggested by ChatGPT.
 They are being numbered primarily to present the order in which they were generated, and to keep a semblance of order.
 Numbering could include folders if projects require them.

+These projects will be commented when warranted, but there will most likely not be full error checking.
+They are being completed to prove the ability to complete, not to be made full production ready.